Year 6

 6MH - Miss M Hall

 We are all very excited to be working with you and we will be guiding you through an enriching and engaging curriculum.
-Our goal in class is to foster a positive and supportive environment where you are encouraged to explore, ask questions and grow both academically and personally.
+Our goal in Year 6 is to foster a positive and supportive environment where you are encouraged to explore, ask questions and grow both academically and personally.

 Parents - we are committed to keeping you informed about your child's progress and we are always available to discuss any questions or concerns, on the playground, before or after school.
 Equally, you can email us on the Year 6 email and we will get back to you as soon as possible.